Embird Embroidery Software

 Freestanding Lace - Tutorial

-How to create freestanding lace (FSL) embroidery design in Embird Studio NEXT
+How to Create Freestanding Lace (FSL) Embroidery Designs in Embird Studio NEXT

 Freestanding Lace Embroidery Design

-There are 2 domains to be mastered when making the FSL embroidery: 1. digitizing of design for FSL, 2. actual physical realisation of FSL embroidery.
-Of course, special way of how FSL is physically realised affects the way of how FSL design is digitized.
+There are two main aspects to master when creating FSL embroidery: 1. digitizing the design for FSL, and 2. the actual physical realization of the FSL embroidery.
+Naturally, the specific way in which FSL is physically realized affects how the FSL design is digitized.

-This tutorial deals with the first domain, the FSL design digitizing, which depends heavily on the software tools used for digitizing.
+This tutorial focuses on the first aspect, FSL design digitizing, which heavily depends on the software tools used for this process.

-The FSL designs are embroidered directly on a water-soluable stabilizer.
+The FSL designs are embroidered directly onto a water-soluble stabilizer.
 Stitches in the background fill must be laid so that they support each other because there is no fabric backing.
-The fill is loose, giving design a lace-like look.
-FSL desings should have a border made of satin stitches to hold the lace together.
+The fill is loose, giving the design a lace-like appearance.
+FSL designs should have a border made of satin stitches to hold the lace together.

-Digitizing tools in the Studio NEXT can be utilized for creation of the loose fill and also the satin stitch borders .
-Following tutorial demonstrates on a simple example how to use these tools.
-It is not the only way of how to create FSL design in Studio NEXT.
-Other tools and different settings can be used as well and allow to create other fill and border textures.
+The digitizing tools in Studio NEXT can be utilized for the creation of both the loose fill and the satin stitch borders.
+The following tutorial demonstrates, through a simple example, how to use these tools.
+This is not the only way to create FSL designs in Studio NEXT.
+Other tools and different settings can also be used and allow for the creation of different fill and border textures.

 Contours Digitizing

-Before experimenting with the fill and border options, we need to digitize some object that will serve as an overall shape of the FSL design and whose fill will hold whole design together.
+Before experimenting with the fill and border options, we need to digitize an object that will serve as the overall shape of the FSL design and whose fill will hold the entire design together.

 Mesh Tool

-The fill of FSL design can be made with Mesh tool , which is capable of creating wide range of loose fills.
-However, not all mesh fills are proper for FSL embroidery.
-To hold design together, the underlaying base mesh fill must form an intertwined net or grid.
-If we want to further tweak the fill and decorate its inner lines and curves, the parent mesh fill should allow single-layer stitching , which will simplify conversion and editing of the fill.
+The fill of an FSL design can be created with the Mesh tool, which is capable of creating a wide range of loose fills.
+However, not all mesh fills are suitable for FSL embroidery.
+To hold the design together, the underlying base fill must form an intertwined net or grid.
+If we want to further tweak the fill and decorate its inner lines and curves, the parent mesh fill should allow single-layer stitching, which will simplify the conversion and editing of the fill.

-In this example we will use Mesh tool to digitize overall shape of the FSL design in a vector form and we will derive border contours from this overall shape later.
-In this example, the borders can be obtained by simple conversion of Mesh contours into outlines.
-It is not necessarry to digitize them from a scratch.
+In this example, we will use the Mesh tool to digitize the overall shape of the FSL design in vector form, and we will derive the border contours from this overall shape later.
+In this example, the borders can be obtained by simply converting the mesh contours into outlines.
+It is not necessary to digitize them from scratch.

 Mesh - Curly Plant - Mesh tool icon

-Of course, we can digitize any shape for FSL embroidery, but for the sake of simplicity in this example, we will start with circular Mesh object digitized with use of basic geometric shapes .
+Of course, we can digitize any shape for FSL embroidery, but for the sake of simplicity in this example, we will start with a circular Mesh object digitized using basic geometric shapes.

 Freestanding Lace - Circle drawn with vector curves and nodes